sgorgun/exceptions/README.md

 }
 ```

-2. Add the null-coalescing operator to throw the _ArgumentNullException_ if an _integer_ argument is null.
+2. Add the null-coalescing operator to throw the _ArgumentNullException_ when an _integer_ argument is null.

 ```cs
 public static int CheckParameterAndThrowException7(int[] integers)